cypress-io/cypress-documentation/source/guides/references/roadmap.md

 - [x] Fixed issue where server routes were lost after page load if not initiated by a {% url `cy.visit()` visit %} command.
 Fixes {% issue 177 %}
 - [x] Using mocha's `done` callback now works correctly.
 We've improved mocha's handling of uncaught exceptions and properly associate them to test failures. <OPEN AN ISSUE>
 - [x] `cy.viewport()` is now synchronized with the UI so that it does not resolve until the DOM has re-rendered using the dimensions.
+- [x] We won't accidentally seed the `example_spec.js` file from Kitchen Sink when issuing `cypress run ` from the CLI.
+Fixes {% issue 617 %}.
+- [x] Attempting to use `cypress run` on a project that has never been set up will now error.
+Internally we look for `cypress.json` to be present.
+Previously this would scaffold out all of the files, but it no longer does this.
+Fixes {% issue 618 %}.

 **Misc:**